A springtime forage for wild garlic, a family recipe, and a delicious sandwich

 Wild garlic loves damp, shady spots.
 You’ll find it near caves and riverbanks—places like White Fathers’ or Cradle Hole Caves, or the beautiful Cladagh Glen.

-Back in the Kitchen: Wild Garlic Pesto
+Back in the Kitchen: Pesto

 We didn’t have pine nuts, so we improvised with walnuts (which added a lovely earthiness).